The rate of convergence of Bregman proximal methods: Local geometry vs. regularity vs. sharpness: Introduction

 where $\points$ is a closed convex subset of a finite-dimensional normed space $\pspace$, and $\vecfield \from \points \to \dspace$ is a (possibly non-monotone) single-valued operator on $\points$ with values in $\dspace$, the dual of $\pspace$.
 This problem is a staple of many areas of mathematical programming, game theory and data science, as it provides a template for ``optimization beyond minimization'' \textendash\ \ie for problems where finding an optimal solution does not necessarily involve minimizing a loss function.
 In particular, in addition to standard minimization problems \textendash\ which are recovered when $\vecfield = \nabla\obj$ for some smooth function $\obj$ \textendash\ the general formulation \eqref{eq:VI} includes saddle-point problems, games, complementarity problems, etc.; for an introduction, see \cite{FP03} and references therein.

 In this broad context, we examine the rate of convergence of a wide class of \aclp{BPM} to local solutions of \eqref{eq:VI} that satisfy a \acl{SOS} condition.
-Specifically, the class of algorithms we consider includes as special cases \begin{enumerate*} [(\itshape i \upshape)] \item the original \acf{MD} algorithm of \cite{NY83}; \item the \acf{MP} method of Nemirovski \cite{Nes04} \textendash\ which has the same update structure as the Bregman-based algorithm of \cite{AT05} and contains as a special case the \acf{EG} algorithm of \cite{Kor76}; \item the so-called \acf{OMD} method of \cite{RS13-NIPS} \textendash\ itself a Bregman analogue of the modified Arrow-Hurwicz algorithm of \cite{Pop80}; \end{enumerate*} etc.
+Specifically, the class of algorithms we consider includes as special cases \begin{enumerate*} [(\itshape i \upshape)] \item the original \acf{MD} algorithm of \cite{NY83}; \item the \acf{MP} method of Nemirovski \cite{Nem04} \textendash\ which has the same update structure as the Bregman-based algorithm of \cite{AT05} and contains as a special case the \acf{EG} algorithm of \cite{Kor76}; \item the so-called \acf{OMD} method of \cite{RS13-NIPS} \textendash\ itself a Bregman analogue of the modified Arrow-Hurwicz algorithm of \cite{Pop80}; \end{enumerate*} etc.

 Our first finding is a crisp characterization of last-iterate convergence rate of \acp{BPM} in terms of the local geometry induced by the underlying Bregman function near a given solution of \eqref{eq:VI}.
 We make this dependence precise via the notion of the \emph{Legendre exponent}, a regularity measure for Bregman methods due to \cite{AIMM21}, which can roughly be described as the logarithmic ratio of the volume of a Euclidean ball to that of a Bregman ball of the same radius.
-For example, Euclidean methods have a Legendre exponent of $\legexp = 0$ and they converge at a linear rate; entropic methods have a Legendre exponent of $\legexp = 1/2$ at boundary points, and they converge at a rate of $\bigoh(\run^{-1})$; more generally, as we show in \cref{thm:general}, methods with a Legendre exponent $\legexp>0$ converge at a rate of $\bigoh(\run^{1-1/\legexp})$.
-The Euclidean regime ($\legexp = 0$) is perfectly aligned with existing results for the geometric last-iterate convergence rate of the \ac{EG} algorithm and its variants \citep{GBVV+19,Mal15,HIMM19,MOP20}.
-By contrast, the Legendre regime ($\legexp > 0$) indicates a significant drop in the algorithm's last-iterate convergence speed, even though ergodic convergence rates \cite{Nes04} and results for bilinear games \cite{WLZL21} might suggest otherwise. \PM{Do we want to talk about error bound conditions at all?
-[I guess not, just checking\dots]}\FI{Would say no}
+For example, Euclidean methods have a Legendre exponent of $\legexp = 0$ and they converge at a linear rate; entropic methods have a Legendre exponent of $\legexp = 1/2$ at boundary points, and they converge at a rate of $\bigoh(\run^{-1})$; more generally, as we show in \cref{thm:general}, methods with a Legendre exponent $\legexp>0$ converge at a rate of $\bigoh(\run^{1-1/\legexp})$. \PM{We need to fix this: the $1-1/\legexp$ exponent is not consistent with the $\bigoh(1/\run)$ expression.} \WA{I don't see the issues, yes this expression is not well-defined for $\legexp = 0$ but this is normal, the two situations differ radically.} The Euclidean regime ($\legexp = 0$) is perfectly aligned with existing results for the geometric last-iterate convergence rate of the \ac{EG} algorithm and its variants \citep{GBVV+19,Mal15,HIMM19,MOP20}.
+By contrast, the Legendre regime ($\legexp > 0$) indicates a significant drop in the algorithm's last-iterate convergence speed, even though ergodic convergence rates \cite{Nes04} and results for bilinear games \cite{WLZL21} might suggest otherwise.